 When it comes to construction costs, steel is prefabricated in the industry, which means faster construction and less labor costs.
 Every day added to your schedule is an addition to your budget too.
 Steel is a savior as it lets you meet your time frame.

 Moreover, wood is high maintenance.
 In the case of termites, mold, rot, or natural disaster damage, you need to pay hefty amounts to restore the wood.
 In contrast, steel is not as vulnerable to these dangers.

 Steel is probably the most versatile material in the construction industry, which is not the case with wood.
 Steel can be molded into any shape, which makes it the preferred choice for designers and architects.
 They can use their wildest imaginations to build anything they want with steel.
 Nowadays, steel is being used everywhere.
 You name it, and it is possible with steel.

 Additionally, steel can be customized into more aesthetically pleasing structures.
 Although wood has the upper hand in giving the traditional aesthetic vibe, steel gives you the freedom to play with your ideas.

 Yes, just like everything else, steel has its downsides too.
 Wood is an excellent natural insulator, while steel’s insulating capacity is poor.
-Steel makes up for it with the multiple options for insulation which reduces the heating and cooling costs and thus, decreasing carbon footprint.
+Steel makes up for it with the multiple options for insulation which reduces the heating and cooling costs and thus, decreases carbon footprint.

 Moreover, steel rusts, but this is only a problem when steel is exposed to standing water for a significant amount of time.
 So, if your residence is in coastal regions, you should choose wood; else, you need not worry about it.